 Preface to Online Human Resources Policies

 Human Resources policies establish a framework based on relevant federal and Indiana laws as well as the University’s appreciation for and expectation of its employees.
 The policies range from employee conduct and benefits to departmental and management practices.
-The policies set standards that guide how we should conduct ourselves as Staff and Temporary employees and members of the broader Indiana University community.
+The policies set standards that guide how we should conduct ourselves as Staff and Part-Time Employees and members of the broader Indiana University community.
 This includes how we perform our jobs, make decisions, interact with one another and manage the HR business operations of the University.

 The policies help ensure fairness, consistency, and specificity so that all employees are supported in their important roles of helping the University fulfill its mission.
 These policies do not change the authority or intent of policies approved by the Board of Trustees of Indiana University -- a complete set of which is available for review at the office of the Board of Trustees.
 When an employee’s permanent place of work is outside the state of Indiana, that state’s laws may need to be considered when applying these policies.